Ethiopia: Who is Tigray's leader Debretsion Gebremichael? | DW | 27.11.2020

 Read more: Ethiopia accuses Trump of inciting 'war' over Nile dam

-"My observation of him when he gives interviews, he's not the kind of politician who is as articulate as [former Prime Minister] Meles Zenawi, who was a very gifted speaker and gifted debater," said Ethiopia watcher Woldemariam.
-"Debretsion is ... more of the quiet type behind the scenes who works very hard, extremely hard," he said, adding that Debretsion had a reputation for competence and getting things done.
+"My observation of him when he gives interviews, he's not the kind of politician who is as articulate as [former Prime Minister] Meles Zenawi, who was a very gifted speaker and gifted debater," said Ethiopia watcher Woldemariam, adding that Debretsion had a reputation for competence and getting things done.
+"Debretsion is ... more of the quiet type behind the scenes who works very hard, extremely hard."

-In 2018, Debretsion was among those running for chairman of the ruling federal coalition after the resignation of prime minister Hailemariam Desalegn (the chairman traditionally takes on prime minister duties).
+In 2018, Debretsion was among those running for chairman of the ruling federal coalition after the resignation of prime minister Hailemariam Desalegn (the chairman traditionally takes on the duties of the prime minister).
 Of the 169 votes casts, only two went to Debretsion.
 Abiy Ahmed received 108, becoming prime minister in April 2018.

 When Abiy — who is an ethnic Oromo — was sworn in, he began to strip power and influence from the TPLF.
 In response, its leaders withdrew to their northern stronghold and began to oppose his rule.